Australian Circumcision - why 50 years of social change?

 A relatively large proportion of the populous suburbs with a high proportion of European immigrants saw much lower rates of circumcision compared to other areas until the mid 1980s.
 As medical advice changed wealthy areas saw a short and sharp drop in circumcision rates to European levels, where they remain until this day.

-Overall the majority of Sydneysiders born over the last 40 years are intact, but the rate lags behind Melbourne and varies between suburbs.
+The majority of Sydneysiders born over the last 40 years are intact.
+But the rate lags behind Melbourne and varies between suburbs.

-As with Melbourne, there are significant differences between areas which are discussed below.
-Again the dark purple is intact men and light purple circumcised.
-The outer Western suburbs and Eastern suburbs moved away from routine circumcision earlier than elsewhere in the city.
-During the 1980s and 1990s wealthier Eastern, inner West and North Shore had lower circumcision rates than outer suburbs.
+As with Melbourne, there are big differences between areas.
+The dark purple is intact men and light purple circumcised.
+The outer Western and Eastern suburbs stopped routine circumcision earlier than elsewhere.
+Later, the lowest circumcision rates were in wealthier areas.
+Specifically, the Eastern Suburbs, inner West and North Shore.

 2.2.1 Routine Infant Circumcision era

-Sydney had one of the highest rates of RIC, at over 75% from at least the mid 1930s to mid 1960s.
+Sydney had one of the highest rates of RIC in Australia.
+Over 75% of baby boys from at least the mid 1930s to mid 1960s were circumcised.

 2.2.3 Births 1968-1972